 Go for apple with peanut butter, boiled veggies with hummus, nuts, etc.

 Eat all the foods you enjoy but do it in smaller quantities and consider the rule of portion control.
-If you instantly give up on any food item the temptation is likely to force you to eat more of it.
-If you want to achieve your goals be smart in what way you choose.
+If you instantly give up on any food item, the temptation would most likely force you to eat more of it.
+If you want to achieve your goals, you would need to play smart in what way you choose.

 Stay upto date with our latest news and products.